The Division of Audiology at Penn Medicine is offering a 12-month 4th year Doctor of Audiology externship position.

 - clear outline of expectations from clinical externship - timely request for grading and pertinent assessment forms for extern

-Letters of Recommendation Resume Transcript Personal Review Phone interview Letter of request/intent
+Letters of Recommendation Resume Transcript Phone interview Letter of request/intent Other Virtual and/or in-person interview

 Steps for the student/university to follow in the application process:

-Please send a cover letter, resume, transcript (unofficial transcripts are acceptable), 3 letters of recommendation (submitted directly by faculty members and/or clinical supervisors either via email or mail; at least 2 of the letters must be from previous clinical supervisors).
+Please send a cover letter, resume, transcript (unofficial transcripts are acceptable), 3 letters of recommendation (submitted directly by faculty members and/or preceptors; at least 2 of the letters must be from previous clinical supervisors).
 All application material should be emailed to:

 Contact Person: (preceptor, supervisor or extern coordinator)